Trevone

 Trevone (Treavon, meaning farmstead facing a stone) is a seaside village and bay (Baya Porthmusyn) near Padstow in Cornwall, England, UK.

 Geography

 Trevone Bay is a Site of Special Scientific Interest (SSSI).
 It contains four Geological Conservation Review sites (GCR) and is within the Cornwall Area of Outstanding Natural Beauty (AONB).
 There are goniatite fossils on Pentonwarra Point and conodont fossils on Marble Cliff.
-The 'Sink Hole', a large blowhole formed by a collapsed sea cave, can be seen on a sloping field above the east side of the bay.
+The 'Round Hole', a large sink hole formed by a collapsed sea cave, can be seen on a sloping field above the east side of the bay.
+All land in Trevone Bay SSSI is owned by the local authority.

 Porthmissen Beach received the highest rating for water quality in 2008 and a good rating in 2002.
 No dogs are allowed on the beach during the summer months.

 Facilities

 The village has a village hall, a shop, a Surfing shop and small seasonal cafe.
 There is also a general store halfway between the top of the hill and the beach.
 Trevone has recently had its post office closed down, and the general store where the PO operated from is also now closed.
 However, there is a new store based at Trevone Farm.

 Trevone used to have many hotels including Green Waves, Newlands, Trevone Bay Hotel, and The Sea Spray, but the only remaining hotel (and pub) in the bay is the Well Parc.
 The Newlands Hotel (bed and breakfast) has been renamed Trevone Beach House, and is currently being developed into a private family house.
 The other hotels are now tourist apartments.